Finite-depth scaling of infinite quantum circuits for quantum critical points: Numerical Evidence of Finite-Depth Scaling

 \subsection{Quantum Ising model}

 First, let us look at the transverse-field Ising model with the additional $-K Z_iZ_{i+1}$ term.
 The Hamiltonian then reads

 As the added term respects the symmetry of the Ising model, varying the parameters $g$ and $K$ still leads to a phase transition between a symmetry-broken and a symmetric phase, whose universal exponents and central charge are that of the Ising transition.
-In particular, the critical points we will be considering lie at the following parameter pairs\footnote{For the standard transverse-field Ising model at $K=0$ the point of the phase transition is known.
+The critical points we will be considering lie at the following parameter pairs\footnote{For the standard transverse-field Ising model at $K=0$ the point of the phase transition is known.
 For $K\neq0$ we use the density matrix renormalization group (DMRG)~\cite{tenpy} to determine the point of the phase transition.}:

 Let us take a look at the order parameter of the transition, which in this case is just the magnetization $\expval{X_i}$.
-According to Eq.~\eqref{eq:Q_scaling}, we expect the magnetization at the critical point to follow the power law $\expval{M}\sim m^{-\frac{\lambda\beta}{\nu}}$.
+According to Eq.~\eqref{eq:Q_scaling}, we expect the magnetization at the critical point to follow the power law $\expval{M}\sim m^{-\lambda\beta/\nu}$.
 This behavior is shown in Fig.~\ref{fig:magnetization_scaling}.
-The blue dots show the magnetization of the circuit for increasing circuit depth and the different colors indicate the different critical points.
+The blue dots show the magnetization of the circuit for increasing circuit depth, and the different colors indicate the different critical points.
 The solid blue lines show the results of fitting a power law to the data, where the data points for a single layer have been excluded from the fit because the circuit is too shallow.
-We can see that for every choice of $K$, the data points follow the power law nicely.
+We can see that, for every choice of $K$, the data points follow the power law nicely.
 More importantly, we can see that all the lines have the same slope, which is expected as all models have the same universal exponents.
 We can now extract $\lambda$ from the observed power law, as the values for the universal exponents are known for the Ising model---they are $\beta = \frac{1}{8}$ and $\nu = 1$.
 This gives an average value of $\lambda_M = 0.936 \pm 0.006$, which is close to the maximum possible value of $\lambda=1$.
+For more details on how we obtained the values of $\lambda$ and their uncertainties, see Appendix~\ref{app:data}.